I refuse to be a rotten egg; and I don’t want you to be one either. Fortunately, there is still time not to become one.

 Theologian C.S.
 Lewis writes in his seminal book, Mere Christianity, that, “It may be hard for an egg to turn into a bird: it would be a jolly sight harder for it to learn to fly while remaining an egg.
 We are like eggs at present.
 And you cannot go on indefinitely being just an ordinary, decent egg.
 We must be hatched or go bad.”

-Last week at our semi-annual TBC Executive Board meeting, I laid out five priorities I believe we as Tennessee Baptists must pursue in order to “fly” — to fight for the lost souls of those around us if we are to successfully fulfill our Great Commission mandate.
-By 2024, I believe we must, as a network of churches:
+Last week at our semi-annual TBC Executive Board meeting, I laid out five priorities I believe we as Tennessee Baptists must pursue in order to “fly” – to fight for the lost souls of those around us if we are to successfully fulfill our Great Commission mandate.
+By 2024, I believe we must:

-(2) See at least 500 at risk Tennessee Baptist churches revitalized;
+- Having at least 500 Tennessee Baptist churches revitalized by 2024

-(3) Plant and strategically engaging at least 1,000 new churches;
+- Planting and strategically engaging at least 1,000 new churches by 2024

 I recognize laying out these goals is akin to painting a target on my back.
 I received advice from several people as I came into this position who told me that if I wanted to survive as Executive Director I should never specify a goal and attach a date to it.
 Ludicrous.
 This is not about my survival or the survival of a denominational entity.
 I do not believe God led me from being the pastor of a church I loved to belly the Tennessee Baptist Convention into extinction like a 747 on a long, slow approach coming in for landing at Atlanta Hartsfield International Airport.

 I feel comfortable stating these five priorities within the context of the Great Commission mandate already given by our Lord.
+Every priority I laid out has as its destination making His name known among the nations.
 These priorities begin with individuals living next door and extend to the ends of the earth.
-They desire to group these friends into churches and to multiply healthy churches that reach individuals for Christ — and replicate the cycle time and again.
+They desire to group these friends into churches and to multiply healthy churches that reach individuals for Christ – and replicate the cycle time and again.

-Following my presentation last week, I asked our board members — Baptist men and women from across our state — to affirm these five priorities.
-I told them that in affirming them, they were saying to me that we are joining together in this journey.
+Following my presentation last week, I asked our board members – Baptist men and women from across our state – to affirm these five priorities.
+I told them that in affirming them, they were saying to me that they were joining with me in the journey, that I wouldn’t be going for a walk alone.
 To their credit, they unanimously stood and acknowledged they were willing to do the hard work.
-Now let’s lock arms as a network of churches to reach our state with the gospel of Christ.

 What C.S.
 Lewis says is true of all of life.
 There is no remaining in a neutral state, drifting downstream with the current – no remaining ordinary.
 Eggs will either rot or hatch birds that fly.